Formative Influences

 The Death of Millennial Gray

 When rooms are designed with intention, they don’t need to be neutralized into submission.
-Architecture does the heavy lifting, and furniture plays a supporting role.
-It’s no surprise that many recent builds—designed to maximize square footage without considering how space is actually used, then draped in a prison of neutrality—are falling out of favor.
+It’s no surprise that many recent builds—designed to maximize square footage without considering how space is actually used, then draped in prison gray neutrality—are falling out of favor.

 Mid-century modern offers an alternative that feels fresh without forcing a notion of trendy.
 It embraces color without chaos, warmth without weight, and nostalgia without novelty.
 It’s expressive, but grounded.
 Stylish, but livable.